godotengine/godot-docs/classes/class_audioeffectbandpassfilter.rst

 Description
 -----------

-Attenuates the frequencies inside of a range around the :ref:`cutoff_hz<class_AudioEffectBandPassFilter_cutoff_hz>` and cuts frequencies outside of this band.
+Attenuates the frequencies inside of a range around the :ref:`AudioEffectFilter.cutoff_hz<class_AudioEffectFilter_cutoff_hz>` and cuts frequencies outside of this band.